What is it?

 Would you like to find drug targets that have been validated by genome-scale experiments and cutting edge analysis?

-GSK, EMBL-EBI, the Wellcome Trust Sanger Institute, and Biogen have all said yes too.
-This has led to the creation and expansion of Open Targets.
+GSK, EMBL-EBI, the Wellcome Trust Sanger Institute, Biogen, Takeda, and Celgene have all said yes too.
+This has led to the creation and expansion of the Open Targets partnership.

 What is Open Targets?